Badlands Photo Workshops

 Days 2-4: Be prepared for three full days of intense workshop activities!
 We will go out to photograph sunrise every morning, spending 2-4 hours in the field working on composition techniques.
 After the morning shoot, we return to Wall for classroom activities throughout the day (with meal and personal breaks as appropriate).
 Classroom activities will include presentations about landscape composition techniques, digital darkroom processing, and daily critique sessions.
 In the late afternoon, we head back into the field for our sunset photography session.
 Sometimes we spend more time in the field if storms are sweeping through to capture dramatic stormy skies.
 Please note that we'll be leaving for sunrise very early (sometime shortly after 4 a.m.) and sunset is very late (we won't be back until past 9 p.m.), so you won't be getting much sleep at night.
 We schedule extra breaks during the very longs days so everyone can nap and try to catch up on lost sleep!

 Lodging: Lodging is not included in the workshop price.
 There are plenty of lodging options in Wall.
 As Wall is an extremely small town and all of the hotels are within a block or two of each other, feel free to chose lodging that best fits your needs and budget.

 Transportation: Participants are responsible for their own transportation to, from, and during the workshop.
 The closest major airport to Wall is Rapid City Regional Airport (RAP) which is 55 miles away.
 Sioux Falls Regional Airport (FSD) is another option, just over four hours away.

-If you cancel within 90 days before the start date, a partial or full refund of the workshop tuition might be available as long as we are able to find a replacement.
+If you cancel within 90 days before the start date, a partial or full refund of the workshop tuition might be available as long as we are able to find a replacement (minus a non-refundable $500 administration fee).
 We try to be flexible about emergency cancellations; just contact us and we’ll do our best to work it out!